Load the necessary libraries

 Using data blocks effectively

 Aim for fewer tables, and keep them small.
-As a guide, we suggest no more than one table per accordion section.
+As a guide, we suggest no more than a couple of tables per accordion section.

 Presentation tables are the tables you include within the accordion sections of your release to quickly visualise numbers.
 Unlike the underlying data files, the presentation tables focus on specific parts of the story you are telling.
 They are distinct from, and should never be a copy of an underlying data file.